-- That the professionally trained counselor should develop an integrated counseling style, characterized by the recognition of the need to work with a client in a variety of areas including cognitive processes, feelings, and behavioral processes.
+- That the professionally trained counselor should develop an integrated counseling style, characterized by the recognition of the need to work with a client in a variety of areas including cognitive processes, feelings, and intra and inter personal behavioral processes.

 - That counselors and clients should understand the process for the development of the social/cultural environment in which they live.

 - That the counseling process is an effective means for helping clients to learn how to interact constructively with themselves, others, and their environments.

 The Department of Counseling, as an accredited program through the Council for Accreditation of Counseling and Related Educational Programs, is required to provide an advisor for each student admitted and enrolled in the Department of Counseling's programs.

 Operationally this means that prior to enrollment all students are assigned an advisor.
 Students receive a letter from the department informing them of their advisor's name and contact information.
 In addition, students are provided with a program planning sheet for their intended major.
 Doctoral students are assigned to the department chair.

 The first semester of enrollment all students take a professional issues class.
 In this class it is explained that all students are expected to meet with their assigned advisor at least once per month.
 Additionally, it is also explained that the assigned advisor is a temporary adviser and that during spring semester of their first year, all master's students have the opportunity to choose a permanent advisor.
 This occurs usually early in April.
 Doctoral students also choose a permanent advisor but there is more leeway in terms of time.
 For doctoral students, this choice must be made prior to their fourth semester in the program.

 All students are expected to see their advisor at least once

 per month during their entire time in the program.
 The faculty